espruino/BangleApps/apps/carcrazy/README.md

 ### Other

--Settings are coming soon for resetting your high score.
+-Settings are now avialable for resetting your high score.